HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/metal_shelf.md

 # Location & Spawning

 Two Metal Shelves spawn across from each other in the [Warehouse](/buildings/warehouse) in suroi versions before v0.15.0.
-It is currently an unused structure as the Warehouse has been redesigned.
+It is currently an unused obstacle as the Warehouse has been redesigned.

 # Loot & More